Fineshade's Wild Service Trees

 were a good shape (straight trees required for productive timber),

 had a good crop of chequers (many trees had very few, especially where they were competing for sun light)

 had low hanging fruit that we would be able to reach from ground level.

 Would we be able to find sufficient fruit?

-The fruit was transported north.
-This time they will probably be processed in a nursery in Northumberland.
+The fruit was transported north to be processed in a nursery in Northumberland.
 It is said that the seeds need 30 weeks' severe cold before they germinate.
-But with a bit of luck these chequers will produce healthy seedlings for planting out in Fineshade in a year's time.
+But with a bit of luck these chequers would produce healthy seedlings for planting out in Fineshade and elsewhere in Rockingham Forest in due course.

 Because of the confusion caused by the Covid pandemic we have, so far, been unable to trace what happened to the 2019 crop of chequers.
 Were they actually planted?
 If so, what was germination like?
 Or perhaps they are still somewhere in a deep freeze waiting to be dealt with.

 However, back in Fineshade three seedlings that had been planted as an experiment had grown very healthily.
 They were planted out near the houses at Top Lodge along with some Fineshade Elms - fingers crossed!

 We were very pleased to be contacted by Hugh Dorrington, the owner of Aveland Trees Ltd. a nursery in Lincolnshire which specialises in growing native trees and shrubs from seed.
 Hugh expressed interest in growing Wild Service from Fineshade stock - if we could provide the chequers, he would sow them and hope to supply us with young trees ready for planting in a year's time.